IMPORTANT SAFETY INFORMATION & INDICATIONS

 XELJANZ XR (tofacitinib) is available in 11 mg extended release tablets.

 What is XELJANZ/XELJANZ XR?

-- XELJANZ/XELJANZ XR is a prescription medication called a Janus kinase (JAK) inhibitor.
+XELJANZ/XELJANZ XR (tofacitinib) is a prescription medicine called a Janus kinase (JAK) inhibitor used to treat:

-- XELJANZ/XELJANZ XR is used to treat adults with active psoriatic arthritis in which methotrexate or other similar nonbiologic disease-modifying antirheumatic drugs (DMARDs) did not work well.
+- Adults with active psoriatic arthritis in which methotrexate or other similar medicines called nonbiologic disease-modifying antirheumatic drugs (DMARDs) did not work well.

-- XELJANZ/XELJANZ XR is not recommended for people with liver problems.
+XELJANZ/XELJANZ XR is not recommended for people with severe liver problems.